 We wish to determine the long term behaviour of the surfer.
 In particular, we wish to find the probability of a surfer being on page \(i\) in long runs.
 The vector

-Thus if the surfer starts from the webpage 3, then the on one click, the surfer reach to webpage 1 with probability \(1/2\) or at webpage 5 with probability \(1/2\text{.}\) We have
+Thus if the surfer starts from the webpage 3, then the on one click, the surfer reach to webpage 1 with probability \(1/2\) or at webpage 5 with probability \(1/2\text{.}\)

 which means that, a surfer will visit webpage 1 with probability 0.19047, webpage 2 with probability 0.22222 and so on.
 Since webpage 4 has highest probability, it will get rank 1.
 Thus this network will be ranked as, \([4, 2, 5, 1, 2]\text{.}\)

 One can show that the vector \(\pi\) is independent of the initial vector \(p_0\) for this particular network.
 This is called the stationary distribution vector.
-Thus the stationary distribution vector for any network is \(\displaystyle \lim_{n\to \infty} H^np_0\) if it exists.
+Thus the stationary distribution vector for any network is \(\displaystyle \lim_{n\to

-From the Example 5.3.20, it looks like that we can find the stationary distribution vector and hence rank a network after a sufficiently large iterations.
+From the ExampleΒ 5.5.21, it looks like that we can find the stationary distribution vector and hence rank a network after a sufficiently large iterations.
 However, this is not always true.
 In case a network has a dangling webpage (a webpage that does not link to any other page), or a trapping loop, then we may not be able to rank webpages.
 In case a surfer come across, dangling node or trapping loop, he can type a new url in the address bar manually.
 The next two examples demonstrate this.

 Note that the column corresponding to the dangling node is a zero column.
 If the initial probability vector, \(p_0=\begin{pmatrix}0\\0\\1\\0 \\0 \end{pmatrix}\text{.}\) Then

-Let us consider a network with 5 web pages as shown in Figure 5.3.26.
-This network has a trapping loop \(2\longleftrightarrow 5\text{.}\) In long run for any initial vector, \(p_0\text{,}\) we may get \(p_k=\begin{pmatrix} 0\amp 1/2\amp 0\amp 0\amp 1/2\end{pmatrix}\text{.}\)
+Let us consider a network with 5 web pages as shown in FigureΒ 5.5.27.
+This network has a trapping loop \(2\longleftrightarrow 5\text{.}\) In long run for any initial vector, \(p_0\text{,}\) we may get \(p_k=\begin{pmatrix} 0\amp 1/2\amp 0\amp 0\amp

 If \(\alpha=0.9\text{,}\) then it means 90% times the surfer is using the web links and 10% times typing ulr manually in the address bar.
 In th original paper Page and Brin used \(\alpha=0.85\) as damping factor.